TigreGotico/ovos-solver-BM25-plugin/README.md

 # Answer: similar to Antarctic
 ```

-### FreebaseQASolver
+#### FreebaseQASolver

-The FreebaseQASolver is a subclass of BM25QACorpusSolver that automatically loads and indexes the [FreebaseQA dataset](https://github.com/kelvin-jiang/FreebaseQA) upon
+The FreebaseQASolver is a subclass of BM25QACorpusSolver that automatically loads and indexes the [FreebaseQA dataset](https://github.com/kelvin-jiang/FreebaseQA) upon initialization.
-initialization.

-This solver is suitable for usage with ovos-persona framework
+This solver is suitable for usage with the ovos-persona framework.

 ```python
 from ovos_bm25_solver import FreebaseQASolver